-When I’m following the type of ketogenic diet that I feature in the new book I’m writing, eating too much guacamole will pull me out of ketosis, so I keep to a maximum of ¼ per day, about 2 to 3 times per week.
+When I’m following the type of ketogenic diet that I feature in my new book Women, Food, and Hormones, eating too much guacamole will pull me out of ketosis, so I keep to a maximum of ¼ per day, about 2 to 3 times per week.
 For most of my patients, a well-formulated and modified Mediterranean ketogenic diet is the least inflammatory and the most likely to result in stable insulin levels and fat burning–and that means restricting carbs along with increasing healthy fat.
 (By corollary, the most inflammatory diet is the Standard American Diet, which is high in carbs and fat, and low in superfoods.)

 Fermented foods are nothing new in many parts of the world, but for people in the US trying to improve their health, they are relatively unfamiliar.
 Fermentation is the breakdown of substances by the action of yeast or bacteria.
 Fermentation is how we end up with wine or beer.
 But it also provides us with fermented foods such as sauerkraut, kimchi, kefir, kombucha, miso, and tempeh.
 You might ask yourself, why do you want to eat foods full of bacteria in the first place?
 Good question.
 In most cases, eating food that’s so old it’s fermented would be a big no-no. But in the case of these traditional foods like sauerkraut or kimchi, fermentation yields major bonuses for your health.